blerou/turbulence.php/README.markdown

 		bin/turbulence -repo=/path/to/git/project -out=/tmp/output

-It takes `/path/to/git/project` repository, calculates churn and complexity, then create an out.json file under `/tmp/output`.
+It takes `/path/to/git/project` repository, calculates class/file changes and some kind of complexities, then create an out.json file under `/tmp/output` (it contains the raw data in JSON format).

 		bin/turbulence -repo=/path/to/git/project -out=/tmp/output -path=src

 When `-path` parameter presents only files (classes) under `src/` will be calculated.

 If everything went well a `viewer.html` will be generated under output (`/tmp/output`).
+It has no external dependency, so just launch it in your favorite browser.

+		google-chrome /tmp/output/viewer.html

 Dependencies
 ------------